JooNiv/QCut/README.md

 QCut is a quantum circuit knitting package for performing wire cuts especially designed to not use reset gates or mid-circuit since on early NISQ devices they pose significant errors, if they are even available.

-QCut has been designed to work with IQM's qpus and tested with a IQM Adonis 5-qubit qpu.
-Additionally QCut is built on top of Qiskit 0.45.3 which is the current supported Qiskit version of IQM's Qiskit fork iqm\_qiskit.
+QCut has been designed to work with IQM's qpus, and therefore on the Finnish Quantum Computing Infrastructure ([FiQCI](https://fiqci.fi/)), and tested with an IQM Adonis 5-qubit qpu.
+Additionally, QCut is built on top of Qiskit 0.45.3 which is the current supported Qiskit version of IQM's Qiskit fork iqm\_qiskit.

 QCut was built as a part of a summer internship at CSC - IT Center for Science (Finnish IT Center for Science).